-A lively city with a small-town feel, Siem Reap has undergone a rapid transformation in recent years, from humble beginnings to a Southeast Asia backpackers’ Mecca.
-Yet despite its booming tourist industry, Siem Reap hasn’t lost its charm.
-The city is the gateway to the Angkor National Park, Cambodia’s top attraction, famous for its legendary ancient temples.
-While a trip to Angkor Wat is definitely one to ticket off the bucket list, Siem Reap offers plenty more to do, see, and discover in the way of Cambodian culture.
+A lively city with a small-town feel, Siem Reap has undergone a rapid transformation in recent years, from humble beginnings to tourist mecca.
+Yet despite its booming travel industry, Siem Reap hasn’t lost its charm.

-Take your taste buds on a trip around Cambodia and dine out for a good cause: ‘Marum’ and ‘Friends’ are two Khmer restaurants which give back to the local community.
-Underprivileged youth are trained up on their restaurant and cooking skills, giving them a bright future in the hospitality industry.
+Take your taste buds on a trip around Cambodia and dine out for a good cause: Marum and Friends are two Khmer restaurants which give back to the local community.
+Underprivileged youth are trained up in their restaurant to develop their cooking skills and give them a bright future in the hospitality industry.

 If you feel inspired in the kitchen and want to put your culinary skills to the test, a cooking class gives you the opportunity to master dishes delicious enough to impress your friends back home.
 Learn how to prepare and cook your favorite Cambodian cuisine, and then enjoy eating it after!

 If you’re a butterfly enthusiast and a nature lover, you will love the Banteay Srey Butterfly sanctuary and conservation center, where you can see dozens of species of free flying Cambodian butterflies in this interactive butterfly exhibit.
 The enclosed garden is built like a rainforest to mimic the butterflies’ natural habitat.
 You can take an educational tour with a guide who will show you the various stages of the butterfly life cycle.